-That said, we did spot a cordless iron that fares pretty well in reviews: the Panasonic Cordless 360° Freestyle NI-WL600 (Est. $95).
-In addition to being cordless, this model has a special twist: instead of having a traditional triangular shape, it's pointed at both ends.
-This means there's no wide base to prop the iron upright, but it doesn't really need one, since you just pop it back on its power base whenever you're not using it.
+The other cordless iron that fares well in reviews is the Panasonic Cordless 360° Freestyle NI-WL600 (Est. $85).
+In addition to being cordless, this model has a special twist: instead of having a traditional triangular shape, it's pointed at both ends, similar to our Best Reviewed corded iron, the Panasonic 360° Quick NI-W950A (Est. $100).
+That means that there's no wide base to prop the iron upright, but it doesn't really need one, since you just pop it back on its power base whenever you're not using it.
 Owners say this "freestyle" design takes a little time to get used to, but once you get past the learning curve, it's a great time-saver.
 Because the double-pointed iron slides in both directions, you can make multiple passes over a garment without having to reposition either the iron or your clothing.

-In addition to the NI-WL600's unique freestyle design, it's loaded with features.
+Aside from the unique freestyle design, the NI-WL600 has most of the same features found on the NI-L70SRW.
 It has variable and vertical steaming functions, burst of steam and spray mist, auto shutoff, electronic temperature controls, self-cleaning vents, an anti-drip system, and a detachable water tank.
 It also includes a heat-resistant carrying case.

 The NI-WL600 has more than 400 reviews at Amazon.com and HSN.com, most of them positive.
 Users —particularly men — love its unique design and say it actually makes ironing fun.
 Although most owners say this cordless iron heats up quickly, some of them say it doesn't get hot enough, or else doesn't retain its heat long enough.
 We saw some complaints from users who say it takes forever to get through a batch of laundry because the iron needs to be recharged so often.
 Some note that the tiny water tank holds only 4 ounces — about half as much as most steam irons.